dennis2society/qtetramesher/README.txt

 Copyright (C) 2013 Dennis Luebke, qtm (at) dennis2society.de

-Usage instructions available at http://qtm.dennis2society.de.
+Usage and build instructions available at http://qtm.dennis2society.de.
 Sourcecode available at: http://code.google.com/p/qtetramesher/

 This is a Qt-based program for Windows and Linux to generate tetrahedral meshes for